JSWesterfield/infinity-app/README.md

-# infinity-app
+# Infinity App
-infinity-app React + NextJS form &amp; feed test app
+Infinity App  = React + NextJS form &amp; feed test app

 Infinity App is a React web application is a fundamental application that helps the user make those 'tough' decisions.
 Looking to build the application as a resource guide to find fun things for the user to do locally in their vicinity(certain sq mile radius).